The Basics: Overview

 A mammogram is an x-ray of the breast.
 Mammograms use a very low level of x-rays, which are a type of radiation.
 A mammogram is very safe.

-It takes only about 20 minutes to get mammograms.
+It takes about 20 minutes to get mammograms.

 What if the doctor finds something wrong with my breast?

 Mammograms let the doctor or nurse look for small lumps inside your breast.
-If a lump is found, the doctor or nurse will do other tests to find out if it’s cancer.
+If a lump is found, you will need other tests to find out if it’s cancer.

 The doctor or nurse may take a small bit of tissue from the lump for testing.
 This is called a biopsy (“BY-op-see”).